 📌To learn more about which EU cookie consent rules apply on a per-country basis, check out our Cookie Consent Cheatsheet here.

 In regards to the refusal of consent or opting-out after consent has been given, the law states that users must be “given the possibility” to refuse or withdraw their consent.
 The Working Party document further elaborates on this point by stating that in regards to withdrawing or refusing consent, you must provide:

-This means or mechanism does not have to be hosted directly by you.
-In most cases under member state law, browser settings are considered to be an acceptable means of withdrawing consent.
-Our solution goes a bit further than this by pointing to the browser options, third-party tools and by linking to the third party providers, who are ultimately responsible for managing the opt-out for their own tracking tools.
+This means or mechanism may not have to be hosted directly by you.
+In some cases under member state law, browser settings are considered to be an acceptable means of withdrawing consent.

-This decision by the Authority is likely deliberate as to require such would mean that individual website/app owners would bear the burden of constantly watching over every single third-party cookie, looking for changes that are outside of their control; this would be largely unreasonable, inefficient and likely unhelpful to users.
+This decision by the Authority is likely deliberate, as to require listing cookies one by one would mean that individual website/app owners would bear the burden of constantly watching over every single third-party cookie, looking for changes that are outside of their control; this would be largely unreasonable, inefficient and likely unhelpful to users.

 It could be an option to provide long lists of all cookies implemented, but for most users a broader explanation of the way cookies operate and of the categories of cookies used will be helpful.
 A description of the types of things analytical cookies are used for on the site will be more likely to satisfy the requirements than simply listing all the cookies you use with basic references to their function.